bautidea/Professional-AI-Engineer-Certificate/Course 3 - Deep Learning with Tensorflow and Keras/README.md

-# 📚 Deep Learning with TensorFlow and Keras
+# 📚 Course 3 – Advanced Deep Learning with TensorFlow and Keras

 Welcome to the course **Deep Learning with TensorFlow and Keras**, part of the **AI Engineer Professional Certificate by IBM**.

-In this course, I explored advanced deep learning techniques using the powerful combination of **TensorFlow** and **Keras**.
-The course focuses on mastering model customization, handling complex data types (like images and sequences), and building state-of-the-art architectures for classification, generation, and reinforcement learning.
+The course focuses on mastering model customization, handling complex data types (like images and sequences), and building architectures for classification, generation, and reinforcement learning.

-All modules include practical labs that allowed me to experiment with the tools and techniques in realistic scenarios, using Python and Jupyter Notebooks.
+Across six modules, the course explores custom training workflows, convolutional architectures, Transformer encoders, generative models for unsupervised learning, advanced optimization strategies, and reinforcement learning using Deep Q-Networks.

 ---